hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

 An attempt to create a `CacheManager` with a different set of properties but an already used name will result in undefined behavior.*
 <br></br>

-#### Binding to an existing Hazelcast Instance object
+#### Binding to an Existing Hazelcast Instance Object

-When an existing `HazelcastInstance` object is available, it can be passed to the `CacheManager` by setting property `HazelcastCachingProvider#HAZELCAST_INSTANCE_ITSELF`:
+When an existing `HazelcastInstance` object is available, it can be passed to the `CacheManager` by setting the property `HazelcastCachingProvider#HAZELCAST_INSTANCE_ITSELF`:

 ```java
 // Create a member HazelcastInstance